LucasLyn/macbookpro9.x-linux/README.md

     $ sudo mv mac_dk.map.gz /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz

-The newly compiled keymap can be checked for issues with `loadkeys`:
+The newly compiled keymap can be checked for issues by loading the keymap with `loadkeys`:

     $ loadkeys /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz